Can women exercise on their period?

 Did you know?

 Worried about leakage, slippage or chafing?
 Don’t be.
 When exercising during your period, wear a towel that is super-absorbent and moulds to your body shape.
 Just make sure you shower and change your protection – and underwear – afterwards, so menstrual odour isn’t an issue.

 If you suffer from extremely heavy periods (menorrhagia), it’s probably best to skip the kickboxing class during your heaviest flow.
 Instead, try to stay physically active with a brisk walk or bike ride.
 And if you work out at home on your own, make sure to include some downward-facing moves that will help relieve menstrual cramps.

 Exercising on your period – dispelling the myths

-Truth: Providing you don’t overdo it, exercising during your period is not only safe, it’s encouraged by experts.
+Truth: Provided you don’t overdo it, exercising during your period is not only safe, but it’s also good for you.